sidrah12/Bizease-RTO-Management-System/README.md

-# bizease
+# Bizease
-Machine Learning project that predicts returns of E-Comerce orders based on historical transactional data.
+Machine Learning project that predicts returns of E-Commerce orders based on historical transactional data.